Please be ready with your application reference number starting with 'P'. For example P1234567

 One process to obtain some licenses is that you provide your NCCHC results as part of the requirements.
 It is hard to get, say, a firearm license, real estate license, liquor or other sensitive licenses without evaluating your NCCHC result.

-Candidates who need the police check can apply through the online portal of ANCC.
+Candidates who need the Nationally Coordinated Criminal History Check can apply through the online portal of ANCC.
 It tends to be faster, more convenient, and takes less time to complete than any traditional means of application.

 However, there are other available means of application like applying;

-Yes, even employers and other approved corporate agencies can initiate the police check process through a business portal of the ANCC.
+Yes, even employers and other approved corporate agencies can initiate the Nationally Coordinated Criminal History Check process through a business portal of the ANCC.
 The Business Feature of the ANCC portal helps employers streamline the application process for their candidates NCCHC applications.

 Individuals